 All Staff and Governors should be aware that adults, who may be men, women or other children, who use children to meet their own sexual needs abuse both girls and boys of all ages.
 Indications of sexual abuse may be physical or from the child's behaviour.
-In all cases, it is important that they are listened to and taken seriously.
+In all cases, children who tell about sexual abuse do so because they want it to stop.
+It is important, therefore, that they are listened to and taken seriously.